tjercus/WRKT-0410/README.md

 - Flux architecture?

 ### Training
+- bug on clone
+- bug where re-calculate total results in an outdated total
+- introduce tags
 - introduce concept of training versus instance
 - unit tests for makeTrainingTotal should loop over a list/table of testdata instead of separate tests
 - mark segment type